Shashankshekhar22/netflix-gpt/README.md

   - useRef hook
   - Firebase setup
   - Deploying app in firebase
+  - Sign In and Sign Up using firebase
+  - Store set up with userSlice
 - Browse Page (Only After authentication)
 - Header
 - Main Movie